 The new CCM is meant to ensure that:

 - Change Requests (CRs) are traced and properly documented;

 - Resources are used efficiently;

-- Stakeholders have an opportunity, in accordance to applicable rules, to initiate changes and participate in the control of changes;
+- Stakeholders have an opportunity, in accordance with applicable rules, to initiate changes and participate in the control of those changes;

 - Users are aware of any changes that occur.